From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day trips.

 The waves breaking on Ocean Highway were taller than a man and tides were 5' above normal high tide.
-Ocean front buildings had their fronts torn off, the furniture and debris fell into the sea.
+Oceanfront buildings had their fronts torn off, and the furniture and debris fell into the sea.
 Huge waves tore off great sections of the Boardwalk which smashed into buildings like battering rams.
-50 businesses, including shops and apartment houses were totally destroyed, as were 15 homes.
+50 businesses, including shops and apartment houses, were totally destroyed, as were 15 homes.
 Some disappeared completely.
 250 other buildings were seriously damaged.
 Sand piled 5 - 6 ' into the street, burying cars.

 It was a devastating storm.
 But the lowered property values brought in real estate speculators and encouraged the town to enact new building codes.
 The result was the building boom of the 1970s.

 The 1950s saw a decline in the big band scene.
 Beach culture began to change.
-A new franchise attempted to build amusements and concession stands along the Boardwalk but were turned down, at first, by the city council.
-Later, the town conceded and allowed the stands that still dot the lower end of the Boardwalk, offering carnival style games and creating the honky tonk tone of that area that still exists today.
+A new franchise attempted to build amusements and concession stands along the Boardwalk but was turned down, at first, by the city council.
+Later, the town conceded and allowed the stands that still dot the lower end of the Boardwalk, offering carnival-style games and creating the honky tonk tone of that area that still exists today.

 The Chesapeake Bay Bridge which linked the Eastern and Western Shore of the Chesapeake Bay at Route 50 made it easier for people from Baltimore and the Washington DC area to travel to the beach.
 Opened in 1952, the Bay bridge ushered in a new time of building.
 This time motels and wood frame, 4 unit apartment houses with kitchens and up to 3 bedrooms.